The Greenagel Equations

-The Greenagel Equations are a set of practical frameworks developed between 2005 and 2008 in school, outpatient and family treatment settings.
+The Greenagel Equations are a set of practical frameworks developed between 2005 and 2008 in schools, outpatient and family treatment settings.
 They were built in rooms, not in theory, and have been used with students, families, law enforcement, veterans and therapists.

-They are behavioral frameworks designed to clarify patterns, reduce confusion and force alignment between belief and action.
+They are behavioral frameworks designed to clarify patterns, reduce confusion and force alignment between values and action.
 They are not diagnostic tools and they are not academic abstractions.
 Each equation compresses a recurring clinical problem into a usable structure.

 They have been taught, refined and applied for nearly two decades across educational, recovery and supervisory settings.